 X Marks The Spot

-1. Develop an in-depth research, Child Road Safety Assessment Report , on new and existing data capacities on child road injuries in Jamaica to inclue key risk factors, vulnerabilities and geographic specifities for identifying gaps in policy and legislation; conducting a risk analysis to identify locations for infrastructural intervention as well as establishing a monitoring and evaluation plan.
+- Develop an in-depth research, Child Road Safety Assessment Report, on new and existing data capacities on child road injuries in Jamaica to include key risk factors, vulnerabilities and geographic specificities for identifying gaps in policy and legislation; conduct a risk analysis to identify locations for infrastructural intervention; as well as establish a monitoring and evaluation plan.

-2. Encourage advocacy of and discussions on road safety discussions in schools and households, beyond National Road Safety Week and Jamaica’s signing of the UN’s road Safety Conventions.
+- Encourage advocacy of and discussions on road safety in schools and households, beyond National Road Safety Week and Jamaica’s signing of the UN’s road safety conventions.

-3. Utilise the results of the Child Road Safety Assessment Report to identify areas for the infrasturctural interventions such as the installation of crosswalks, signs, speed reduction surfaces and other counter measures.
+- Utilise the results of the Child Road Safety Assessment Report to identify areas for infrastructural interventions such as the installation of crosswalks, signs, speed reduction surfaces, and other counter measures.